Arenado homers, Wainwright pitches Cards past Rockies 2-0

 Rockies: RHP Jon Gray (4-2, 3.12) will face San Diego RHP Dinelson Lamet (0-0, 0.00) in the first of a three-game series on Monday in Denver.
 Gray has allowed two earned runs or fewer in five of seven starts this season.

-Cardinals: LHP Kwang Hyun Kim (1-0, 3.06 ERA) will face Milwaukee RHP Freddy Peralta (3-1, 3.38) in the first of a three-game set on Tuesday in Milwaukee.
+Cardinals: LHP Kwang Hyun Kim (1-0, 3.06 ERA) will face Brewers RHP Freddy Peralta (3-1, 3.38) in the first of a three-game set on Tuesday in Milwaukee.
 The Cardinals are 9-2 in games started by Kim in his career, including a 4-0 mark this season.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports